The Nare has plenty of activities for families and children during the summer holidays

 In July and August The Nare will be running morning workshops three times a week from 10-11am.
 On Mondays meet and handle several birds of prey who will be visiting The Nare and watch them take controlled flight in the hotel gardens.
 There will be a chance to learn about each type of bird, their habitat and characteristics.
 There will be also a chance to feed them and have a photograph taken with them.

 On Wednesdays join The Nare's Artist-in-Residence for a sketch or painting workshop.
 Learn about perspective and colours, and how to bring depth of field into a sketch or painting.
-On Fridays join one of our in-house team to learn how to bake the perfect Nare scone and shortbread.
+On Saturdays join one of The Nare's in-house team to learn how to make the perfect Nare scone and shortbread.

 The long and sandy Carne beach is a child's paradise.
 The soft swell of the sea on the south coast, combined with gently sloping sand, make for safe swimming and plenty of shallows to play in.
 At low tide there is acres of space to play in and build sandcastles of huge proportions.

 In fact, each summer The Nare runs a sandcastle competition for guests, to see who can come up with the most impressive design - photo evidence is required (see below).
 Cornish mining shovels are available for dads to help and the winner is featured in The Nare's annual newsletter - The Natter - released in September.

 Fishing nets are available for exploring the endless array of rockpools that emerge as the tide goes out.
 The Nare also has kayaks and body boards available for use on Carne beach for those who are sufficiently confident.